Subscribe to updates

 Investment Strategy Statement 2026

-The board noted the updated Investment Strategy Statement (ISS), which incorporates changes due to recent legislative updates and the delegation of investment management to the London CIV.
-The updated ISS includes a commitment to a 2040 net zero target for climate change and outlines interim targets for Weighted Average Carbon Intensity (WACI).
-The full details of the updated ISS were contained within an exempt Part II report.
+The Board noted the updated Investment Strategy Statement (ISS) for 2026.
+This statement reflects recent legislative changes and the delegation of future investment management to the London CIV.
+The updated ISS includes a commitment to a 2040 net zero target for climate change, with interim targets for Weighted Average Carbon Intensity (WACI).
+The full details of the updated ISS were contained within a Part II (exempt) report.

 Attendees